We're here to help

 Provar will recognize Guided Action List Components automatically and map them as a standard Flexi Component.
 Flows on the Actions tab can be mapped as follows using the Flow name.

-Provar also supports the ‘View’ and ‘Remove’ buttons on a given flow.
+Provar also supports the ‘View Action’ and ‘Remove’ buttons on a given flow.

 Provar can also Read/Assert the number of flows available in the list and/or extract the list of all the available flows: